 Dr. Jessica Nutik Zitter, MD, MPH, is a national advocate for transforming the way people die in America.
 She is Harvard and UCSF-trained to practice the unusual combination of Critical and Palliative Care medicine.
 She works as an Attending Physician at a public hospital in Oakland, California.

-Dr. Zitter is the author of the new book, Extreme Measures – Finding a Better Path to the End of Life, to be published by Penguin Random House in February 2017.
-She is a regular contributor to The New York Times on these issues, and her writing has appeared in The Atlantic, The Huffington Post, Pacific Standard, and JAMA, The Journal of the American Medical Association.
-She is featured in the short documentary Extremis, which won top honors at the Tribeca and San Francisco International Film Festivals and is now streaming on Netflix.
+Dr. Zitter is the author of the newly released Extreme Measures: Finding a Better Path to the End of Life.
+She is a regular contributor to The New York Times and her articles have appeared in The Atlantic, Time Magazine, Journal of the American Medical Association, The Washington Post and many other publications.

-She lives in Oakland with her husband, three children, and two dogs.
+Dr. Zitter lives in Oakland, California with her husband, three children, and two dogs.

 Why do we need to change the way we treat the dying

 Here Dr. Zitter speaks about the need for a better path to the end of life.

 Learn more about Dr. Zitter’s work

 Learn more about Dr. Zitter’s work to improve end-of-life care in America.